OOP2018/contacts-lite/README.md

 cmd>  cd src
 cmd>  javac -cp '../lib/*' -d ../bin *.java util/*.java
 ```
 5. Run the main class `ContactsApp`.

 ## Libraries Used

-The JARs for ORMLite and the H2 database are in the project `lib` directory.
+The JARs for ORMLite and H2 database are in the project `lib` directory.
 They must be on the Java classpath to compile and run the application.

 * lib/ormlite-core-5.1.jar